fred-mc/libFred/lib/mac/README.md

 4. Run *python example1.py*.

+## Notes on FredUtilities.py
+* This is an initial idea how to provide a higher level python library.
+* Rationale: For a python user, it is much more intuitive to work with objects.
+For example, a region would be an object with attributes such as offset, origin etc.
+* Methods call the FredAPI, e.g. to get the regions index, offset and so on.
+* This also allows us to implement beams as classes.
+The current *FredUtilities.py* contains an example of a pencil beam class which is used by *example2.py*.
+One can either implement a fancy pencil beam model inside the class with a lot of options or let the user define a function which generates rays and pass the function (which is an object in python) to the class.
+To be discussed.

 ## Notes and known issues
 * So far, the module is linked in place, so that *import FredAPI* only works from within the directory where the python library is stored.
 This will be modified in the future to install the module in a standard location.
 * The compilation using the setup.py file might complain about wrong deployment target on MacOS.
 As a workaround, type *export MACOSX_DEPLOYMENT_TARGET=10.14* (or whatever MacOS version you are using) before running *python setup.py*.